 Sunday, Bob is getting ready to leave for Kineshma again.
 I will stay here.
 I feel like I need to spend time with Irina in Kineshma but need the hot water here more.
 I am a soft and spoiled American.

 Alex, my driver, arrived last Thursday and we went shopping.
 I found what I could use for the breakfast and we searched for a Samovar.
 In the process I saw a lot of this beautiful 850-year old city.
 The Kremlin and Red Square are magnificent.
 We didn’t find a samovar I could pay for, (not enough rubles in my purse) and so we went home.
 On the way, Alexi in his wonderful Russian accent said, “Kerrol, Ve go on a leetle exCURsion today.”
 He is trying to re-learn English.
 He hasn’t used in 15 years since learning it in school.
 You would all like him.

 Breakfast at 6:00 am went okay.
-The englishman was from near Leeds where where Lori went on her mission.
+The englishman was from near Leeds near where Lori went on her mission.
 Hearing his accent and that of the Czech was great.
 My name can be pronounced so many different ways… I love it.

 Friday, after Bob and Alexi had given the Moscow tour to the Booz guys (their first time in Russia, and their LAST, they emphasized), and got them on their plane, Alexi presented a samovar to Bob to give to me… (he can’t afford this!).
 What a wonderful gift!
 Bob gave him a Book of Mormon.
 We have to tread lightly here but set a good example.
 The government makes announcements on TV for people to report “harassment” from foreign religions, they pound the airwaves with “Orthodoxy is the STATE religion.”
 People here know how important the “state” still is.